India's Gujarat state braces for most severe cyclone in over two decades

-Ahmedabad (Reuters) -Nearly 150,000 people were moved from their homes in the Indian state of Gujarat to safety on Monday and authorities closed ports and a main airport as the most intense cyclone in more than two decades roared up the west coast.
+Ahmedabad (Reuters) -Indian authorities on Monday moved nearly 150,000 people from their homes in the state of Gujarat to safety and shut ports and a major airport as the most powerful cyclone in more than two decades roared up the west coast.

 “This will be the most severe cyclone to hit Gujarat in at least 20 years.
 This can be compared with the 1998 cyclone that hit Kandla and inflicted heavy damage,” state revenue secretary Pankaj Kumar told Reuters.